tanvirmislam/quickgrid-pathfinding/README.md

 # Quickgrid

-Implement pathfinding algorithms on grids using C++!
+Implement and visualize pathfinding algorithms using C++

-The goal of this project was to build a boilerplate where a pathfinding algorithm can be implemented quickly without worrying about writing code to read input grids, print outputs, or create extra classes for organizing the implementation.
+The goal of this project was to build a boilerplate where a pathfinding algorithm can be implemented quickly and visualize directly in the terminal with a user-provided grid layout.

-Input grids here are .txt files, saved in impl/grid/
+Input grids here are stored in .txt files located in _**src/grids/**_

-The .cpp files having the pathfinding algorithms are in impl folder.
-The utility code is stored in includes folder.
+The code for pathfinding algorithms are located in _**src/pathfinders/**_

-Here's a demo of the A* algorithm running on a given grid with obstacles between the start and end node:
+Here's a demo of A* algorithm running on a given grid with obstacles between the start and end node:

 ![](demo.gif)